fastlane/fastlane/README.md

     xcode-select --install

+If you experience slow launch times of fastlane, try running

+    gem cleanup

+to clean up outdated gems.

 If you want to take a look at a project, already using `fastlane`, check out the [fastlane-examples](https://github.com/fastlane/examples) with `fastlane` setups by Wikipedia, Product Hunt, MindNode and more.

 ## Quick Start